Duality In Two-Dimensional (2,2) Supersymmetric Non-Abelian Gauge Theories: Orthogonal Groups

 Classically, the $(a,c)$ ring is the ring of gauge invariant polynomials of the scalar components $\sigma$ of the gauge multiplets, which is isomorphic to the ring of Weyl invariant polynomials of the components $\sigma_1,\ldots,\sigma_{\ell}$ for the maximal torus.
 Examples of elements are \beq c_{2i}={\rm tr}(\sigma^{2i})=\sum_{a=1}^{\ell}\sigma_a^{2i},\qquad p_{\ell} ={\rm Pf}(\sigma)=\sigma_1\cdots\sigma_{\ell} \,\,\,\mbox{(for $SO(2\ell)$).} \eeq As the generators, we can take $c_2,\ldots,c_{2\ell}$ for $SO(2\ell+1)$, $O(2\ell+1)$ and $O(2\ell)$, and $c_2,\ldots,c_{2\ell-2},p_{\ell}$ for $SO(2\ell)$.
 There are no relations among them and thus the ring is the polynomial ring of these generating variables.
 The underlying vector space is of course infinite dimensional.

 The story is different in the quantum theory.
 Coulomb branch is lifted by quantum corrections if the theory is regular.
 This implies that the underlying vector space of the $(a,c)$ ring of the infra-red conformal field theory is finite dimensional.
 Thus, we expect to have quantum relations among the generators, $c_2,\ldots, c_{2\ell}$, or $c_2,\ldots,c_{2\ell-2},p_{\ell}$.
+In addition, we also have $(a,c)$ ring elements from the twisted sector in the theories with gauge group $O(k)$ or $O(\wtk)$.
 In the $SO(k)$ and $\Ost(k)$ theories, where we have the spectral flow between $(a,c)$ ring elements and RR ground states, the dimension is expected to be equal to the number (\ref{WItable}) of supersymmetric ground states in the model perturbed by twisted masses.
-In addition, we also have $(a,c)$ ring elements from the twisted sector in the theories with gauge group $O(k)$ or $O(\wtk)$.

 The key to find the quantum relations is the relations (\ref{roots}) for the mass deformed system.
 In the massless limit, $\wtm_i\to 0$, they become \beq (\sigma_a)^N=0\qquad a=1,\ldots, \ell. \eeq From these we would like to extract relations among the gauge invariants.
 Analogous problem has been discussed in \cite{CV} (see also \cite{WVerlinde,HV}).
 We apply the ``change of variables method'' from that reference to the case when $N$ is odd, which proceeds as follows.
 The relations (\ref{relrel}) are the Jacobi relations of the function ${1\over N+1}(\sigma_1^{N+1}+\cdots+\sigma_{\ell}^{N+1})$, which is invariant under the $SO(k)$ and $O(k)$ Weyl group when $N$ is odd.
 We express this function in terms of the generators of the $SO(k)$ Weyl invariants, and call it $W$; \beq {1\over N+1}(\sigma_1^{N+1}+\cdots+\sigma_{\ell}^{N+1})=\left\{ \right. \eeq For the $SO(k)$ theory, the $(a,c)$ ring is identified with the Jacobi ring of $W$, that is, the $(c,c)$ ring of the Landau-Ginzburg model with the superpotential $W$.
 For the $\Ostns(k)$ theory, the $(a,c)$ ring is identified with the $(c,c)$ ring of the Landau-Ginzburg {\it orbifold} with the superpotential $W$ with respect to $\Ostns(k)/SO(k)\cong \Z_2$.
 We are not claiming that the conformal field theory is dual, or mirror to be precise, to the Landau-Ginzburg model/orbifold.
 We are simply identifying the $(a,c)$ ring of our theory with the $(c,c)$ ring of the LG.
 The two theories cannot be mirror to each other as the $(c,c)$ ring of our theory is infinite dimensional while the $(a,c)$ ring of the LG is finite dimensional.